awulkiew/temp-contributing/README.md

 ### Setup modular-boost to work with your fork

-Go back to the Geometry module directory: modular-boost/libs/geometry
+Go back to the Geometry module directory (modular-boost/libs/geometry)

     cd ../modular-boost/libs/geometry

 #### Add new remote repository

 For now there is only one remote repository set for this local copy.
-You may check it running
+You may check it by running

     git remote -v

-You should see something like this:
+you should see something like this

 ![origin git@github.com:boostorg/geometry.git](remote_origin.png)

 There is one remote repository added, the original Boost.Geometry repository at boostorg/geometry.git

-Add another remote repository, your fork.
-Give it some memorable name.
+Add another remote repository, your fork, give it some memorable name

     git remote add my_fork git@github.com:username/geometry

-Now, after running
+now after running

     git remote -v